Ethics code: IR.IUMS.REC.1400.082

 4- Naghshbandi Day Rehabilitation and Educational Center for Psychological Disorders, Sanandaj, Kurdistan, Iran.

-Background and Aims: The Cognitive Orientation to daily Occupational Performance (CO-OP) approach emphasizes the importance of skill transfer to novel tasks.
-However, few studies have examined the effectiveness of the CO-OP intervention on skill transfer in children with specific Learning Disorders (SLD).
-This preliminary study aimed to examine the efficacy of the CO-OP approach in acquisition trained tasks and compare its effectiveness on untrained tasks.
+Objective The cognitive orientation to daily occupational performance (CO-OP) approach emphasizes the importance of learning transfer to new tasks.
+However, few studies have examined its effect on learning transfer in children with specific learning disorders (SLDs).
+This study aimed to examine the effect of the CO-OP approach on acquisition performance in trained tasks compared to untrained tasks in children with SLDs.

-Methods: This single-group, pre-test/ post-test quasi-experimental pilot study involved ten children (aged 7-10 years)with SLDs and motor based occupational performance difficulties.
-Using the Canadian Occupational Performance Measure (COPM), each child selected five goals, three were designated as trained tasks, and two as untrained tasks.
-The Performance Quality Rating Scale (PQRS) and the Bruninks-Oseretsky Test of Motor Proficiency-second edition (BOT-2) provided additional outcome measures.
+Materials & Methods This is a single-group clinical trial with a pre-test/post-test/follow-up design conducted on 10 children aged 7-10 years with SLDs and motor based occupational performance difficulties.
+Using the Canadian occupational performance measure (COPM), each child selected five goals, three were designated as trained tasks, and two as untrained tasks.
+The performance quality rating scale (PQRS) and the Bruninks-oseretsky test of motor proficiency-second edition (BOT-2) were other outcome measures.

-Results: Wilcoxon signed-rank tests revealed statistically significant improvements (p = 0.005) in trained tasks, as rated by both parents (regarding performance and satisfaction with performance using the COPM) and therapists (using the PQRS).
-However, no significant improvement was observed in untrained tasks (p = 0.596 and p = 0.22 for parent ratings of performance and satisfaction on the COPM, respectively; p = 0.49 for therapist ratings on the PQRS).
-These findings were consistent across both COPM and PQRS assessments.
-Additionally, scores from the BOT-2 demonstrated significant improvements post-intervention compared to pre-intervention assessments (p = 0.005, p < 0.01).
+Results The Wilcoxon test results revealed statistically significant improvements in trained tasks after intervention, as rated by both parents and children (regarding performance and satisfaction with performance based on the COPM score) and therapists (the PQRS score).
+However, no significant improvement was observed in untrained tasks in COPM (performance and satisfaction) and PQRS scores after intervention (P>0.05).
+Additionally, the BOT-2 score demonstrated significant improvements post-intervention compared to pre-intervention score (P=0.005).

-Discussion: The results of this preliminary pilot study suggest that the CO-OP intervention can improve performance on trained tasks, but no improvement was observed in untrained tasks.
-To evaluate these results and identify the variables that may affects skill transfer, futures studies with larger sample sizes are required.
+Conclusion The CO-OP intervention can improve the acquisition performance of children with SLDs in trained tasks, but has no significant effect on their performance in untrained tasks.
+To confirm these results and identify the variables that may affects learning transfer, futures studies with larger sample sizes are required.

 Type of Study: